taoshidev/proprietary-trading-network/docs/miner.md

 6. A portfolio that falls more than 10% of the maximum value will be eliminated.
 7. A portfolio that falls more than 5% in a single day from a daily max will be eliminated.

 The open positions held by miners will be continuously evaluated based on their value changes.
 Any measured positive movement on the asset while tracked in a position will count as a gain for the miner.
 Any negative movements will be tracked as losses.
 Risk is defined as the sum volume of millisecond negative value change overseen during a position.
 Given that the price of assets fluctuates so quickly and has some level of noise, it is virtually impossible for an investment strategy to have zero risk.
 This is normal.
 An asset with zero return through the course of the day will still carry risk, although the gains and losses result in a product of 1.0.
 A higher leverage trade will increase the intensity of losses and of gains, but in this scenario the product sum will still be 1.0 as a return.
 With this increased leverage, there will be a higher volume of losses, and thus risk.
+You may augment the risk for a position by placing an order on the position, which might increase or decrease the leverage utilization.
+Please note that there is a 10 second cooldown period between orders.
+Additionally, we are requiring miners to hold positions for a minimum of 15 minutes on each 6 hour interval to qualify for scoring in that round.

-We will use two scoring metrics to evaluate miners based on their mid trade scores: **Omega** and **Time Adjusted Sortino**.
+We will use three scoring metrics to evaluate miners based on their mid trade scores: **Returns**, **Omega**, **Time Adjusted Sortino**.

+Returns measure the pure value change that the miner experienced through the course of their positions.
+This will be similar to the prior position based system, although open positions will now also be evaluated.
+A higher return value will result from:

+- Higher magnitude gains

 Omega will evaluate the magnitude of the positive asset changes over the magnitude of negative asset changes.
 Any score above 1 will indicate that the miner experienced a net gain through the course of their position.
 A higher omega value will result from:

 - Higher magnitude positive value change
 - Pure positive value change